Julian Knight (politician): Parliamentary career

 Prior to the 2016 UK referendum on European Union membership, Knight stated he would vote to remain in the EU.

-Knight defended his seat at the 2017 general election and was returned with an increased majority.
+At the 2017 general election, Knight was re-elected as MP for Solihull with an increased vote share of 58.1% and an increased majority of 20,571.

-In January 2018, Knight was appointed Parliamentary Private Secretary at the Ministry of Justice providing support to Ministers.
+In January 2018, Knight was appointed Parliamentary Private Secretary at the Ministry of Justice.
 In September 2018 he moved to the Department for Work and Pensions before moving to HM Treasury in January 2019.

 Knight also served as the Prime Ministerial Trade Envoy to Mongolia, where he formed part of a network of parliamentarians with the role of strengthening relations with foreign countries, and helping British businesses in accessing foreign markets.
 In April 2018, Knight made his first visit to the country as Trade Envoy.
 Knight made his final visit in September 2018, and left the post at a later date.

-Knight defended his seat during the 2019 General Election.
-He increased his majority, this time to 21,273.
-Labour came second and the Liberal Democrats were placed third.
+At the 2019 general election, Knight was again re-elected with an increased vote share of 58.4% and an increased majority of 21,273 votes.

 In December 2021, Knight said there was a "real sense of palpable loss" over the death of six-year-old Arthur Labinjo-Hughes in Solihull.
 Knight said the sentences given to the killers of the boy were too lenient and he would be referring the sentences to the Attorney General's Office for review under the unduly lenient sentence scheme.

-In April 2022, following the Prime Minister Boris Johnson's apology after being given a fixed penalty notice for breaking Covid-19 regulations, Knight said that due to the Russian invasion of Ukraine it was "not the right time to change the leadership of the country."
+In July 2022, Knight supported Liz Truss in her campaign to become Conservative leader.

-On 7 December 2022, Knight was suspended as a Conservative MP after a complaint was made to the Metropolitan Police.
-A Conservative Party spokeswoman did not provide further details as it was under investigation.
-The following day, the Metropolitan Police said that it had received a report of "allegations of sexual assault against unnamed victims" on 28 October 2022 and after a further referral on 7 December 2022 had started an investigation.
-Knight stated he was "entirely innocent of any wrongdoing whatsoever".
-He said that he subsequently received "explicit threats involving blackmail as well as being at the centre of a campaign of rumour and innuendo" which was being dealt with by his lawyers.
+In April 2023, Knight announced that he would not seek re-election as an MP at the 2024 general election.
+He later chose to stand for the new Solihull West and Shirley constituency as an independent candidate.
+He finished in 6th place with 594 votes.